oroinc/documentation/backend/extend-commerce/shipping.rst

 An installer ensures that upon the application installation, the database will contain the entity that you defined within your bundle.

-Follow the instructions provided in the :ref:`How to generate an installer <installer_generate>` topic.
-After you complete it, you will have the class <bundle_root>/Migrations/Schema/FastShippingBundleInstaller.php with the following content:
+Follow the instructions provided in the :ref:`How to generate an installer <installer_generate>` topic to apply the changes without migration and generate an installer file based on the current schema of the DB.
+After you complete the process, you will have the <bundle_root>/Migrations/Schema/FastShippingBundleInstaller.php class with the following content:

 .. oro_integrity_check:: d9330c1d8d52507ccd51f8838043ad649d3b5d7f